karimdarakji/eurisko-mobility-test/README.md

+This app is built using obviously React + Typscript and i used the following libraries:

+    - redux-toolkit + rtk-query: for state management and api calls
+    - redux persist + encrypt: to persist the state from the store on refresh by encrypting and pushing it to the local storage
+    - mui for design
+    - react router v6
+    - formik and yup for form validation
+    - sass

+1- app folder:
+    a- store file for redux:
+         -- It includes setting up redux by combining reducers and using persist b- hooks file used to stop giving the same type on each dispatch and useSelector

+2- Components folder:
+    -- Has the articles and login components, and the requiresAuth file which helps us identify if the user is authorized to go to the home page

+3- Redux folder:
+    a- all slices and queries + mutations are included in this folder b- utils folder that has the custom fetch base function as interceptor

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.